cybozu-go/moco/docs/rolling-update-strategy.md

 ### When Creating a StatefulSet

-When creating a StatefulSet, MOCO does not assign a partition.
+When creating a StatefulSet, MOCO updates the partition of the StatefulSet to the same value as the replica using MutatingAdmissionWebhook.

 ### When Updating a StatefulSet